Your Questions, Answered

 CAN I FREEZE MY PLACENTA?

 Yes.
 You can freeze your placenta as long as it has been refrigerated within 30 minutes of birth.
 The placenta can be stored in a fridge for up to 5 days and if it has not been used by then you can place it into a deep freezer.
-I prefer to prepare placenta remedies from fresh placenta as freezing destroys the B vitamins.
+I prefer to prepare placenta remedies from fresh placenta as freezing can destroy the B vitamins.
 The other nutritional benefits remain and if you are freezing placenta, you should ensure that the bag is sealed carefully and not damaged by freezer burn.

 I can make capsules and other preparations from frozen placenta.